Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

    └── Dhrystone
        ├── Design
        │   ├── design.tcl
        │   └── run.tcl
    ```

 2. Launch Vivado Design Suite.

-3. In the Vivado Tcl console, cd to the tutorial directory:
+3. In the Vivado Tcl console, navigate to the tutorial directory:

    ```
-   /<Path to workspace>/Performance_Benchmark/Dhrystone/Design/).
+   cd /<Path to workspace>/Performance_Benchmark/Dhrystone/Design/
    ```

-4. Source [`run.tcl`](./Design/run.tcl) from the tutorial directory.
+4. Execute [`source run.tcl`](./Design/run.tcl) from the tutorial directory.

    ![Alt Text](Images/source_run_tcl.png)

-   Sourcing the [`run.tcl`](./Design/run.tcl) script does the following:
+   Sourcing the `run.tcl` script does the following:

-   - Creates a project directory
+   - Creates a project named dhrystone-tutorrial' in the tutorial directory
    - Sources and runs the [`design.tcl`](./Design/design.tcl), which in turn does the following:
      - Selects the target Versal VC1902 device
      - Creates IPs and ports
      - Creates blocks
-     - Configures and connects IP (Control, interfaces, and processing system (CIPS), Smartconnect)
+     - Configures and connects IP (Control, interfaces, and Processing System (CIPS), Smartconnect)
      - Runs placement and routing
      - Creates a programmable device image (PDI) and Xilinx Support Archive (XSA).